pdrummond/pauldrummond.dev/src/posts/breaking-down-user-stories.md

 draft: true
 ---

+The idea of "breaking down" a user story is very strange to me, despite how common it is.

 When breaking down a user story, I find it’s often better to do so _vertically_ instead of _horizontally_.
 What I mean by this is that often engineers prefer to work on layers of functionality such as _“Implement the UI”_, _“Implement the